aidanwhiteley/books/README.md

 by specifying their email on Google / Facebook.
 See the books:users:default:admin:email setting.

 ## Security
-Lots of to and froing on this as the two of the main JWT related companies can't seem to agree on where to store a JWT token.
+This demo application stores a JWT token in a secure and "httpOnly" cookie.
+So that hopefully blocks some XSS exploits (as the rogue JavaScript can't read the httpOnly cookie containing the JWT logon token).

-Stormpath (who joined forces with Okta) [say](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) use cookies.
+To mitigate XSRF exploits, the application uses an XSRF filter to set an XSRF token in a (non httpOnly) cookie that must be re-sent to the server for state changing (non GET) requests as an X-XSRF-TOKEN request header.
+The filter checks that the two values are the same.

-Auth0 [say](https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) use local storage.
+**Note** - as of early 2025, this application no longer supports setting CORS headers to allow the front end to be on a different domain to the API.
+You should avoid this by using a reverse proxy or API gateway.
+For SPA development, a middleware proxy is recommended (see https://github.com/aidanwhiteley/books-react for an example)

-In my mind, it comes down to whether you are more scared of XSS or XSRF.
-Given the average marketing departments predilection to use their tag managers to include all sorts of random JavaScript, I'm more scared of XSS.
+### HTMX security details

-So this demo application stores the JWT token in a secure and "httpOnly" cookie.
-So that hopefully blocks XSS exploits (as the rogue JavaScript can't read the httpOnly cookie containing the JWT logon token).
-However, it leaves the application open to XSRF exploits.
-To mitigate that, the application uses an XSRF filter and expects that a (non httpOnly) cookie will be re-sent to the server side and, for state changing (non GET) requests, the value of the XSRF token must be added, via JavaScript, as an X-XSRF-TOKEN request header.
-The application will check that the two values are the same.
+The included Thymeleaf / HTMX application follows the HTMX best practises detailed at https://htmx.org/docs/#security.
+In addition

-This works well (or seems to!) when the API and the HTML is on the same domain.
-When CORS is needed to call the API, this doesn't currently work.
-So only use this application with CORS configured (i.e. with no "front proxy") in development.
+* `htmx.config.allowEval` is set to false to prevent the HTMX's use of JavaScript's `eval()`
-Don't use this application with CORS in production - it will leave you open to XSRF based attacks.
+* While mostly agreeing with the concept of [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/), all JavaScript has been removed from the Thymeleaf templates to separate JS files.
+This is to allow a usefully strict Content Security Policy to be set

 ## OpenAPI 3 API documentation and swagger-ui

 [![API Documentation](https://github.com/aidanwhiteley/books/blob/develop/src/main/resources/static/swagger-logo.png)](https://cloudybookclub.com/swagger-ui/index.html)

-The public read only part of the application's REST API is automatically documented using the [springdoc-openapi](https://springdoc.org/) tool to auto create OpenAPI 3 JSON.
+The public read only part of the application's JSON API is automatically documented using the [springdoc-openapi](https://springdoc.org/) tool to auto create OpenAPI 3 JSON.
 The API documentation can be explored and tested using the Swagger UI available [here](https://cloudybookclub.com/swagger-ui/index.html).

 ## Stateless Apps
 A lot of the time developing this microservice was spent in making it entirely independent of HTTP session state  - based around issuing a
 JWT after the user has authenticated via Google / Facebook.

-This turned out to be suprisingly difficult - with the cause of the difficulty mainly being in the Spring Boot OAuth2 implementation in Spring Boot 1.x.
+This turned out to be surprisingly difficult - with the cause of the difficulty mainly being in the Spring Boot OAuth2 implementation in Spring Boot 1.x.
 The Google/Facebook re-direct back to the microservice needed to hit the same session / JVM as I think that the
 Oauth2ClientContext was storing some state in http session.

-The current version of this application has moved to the Oauth2 functionality in Spring Security 5.
+The current version of this application has moved to the Oauth2 functionality in Spring Security 6.
 While this greatly reduces the
 "boilerplate" code needed to logon via Google or Facebook it still, by default, stores data in the HTTP session (to validate the data in the redirect back from Google / Facebook).
 However, it does allow configuration of your own AuthorizationRequestRepository meaning that it is possible to implement a cookie based version.
 So, finally, this application is completely free of any HTTP session state!
-Which was the point of originally starting to write this microservice as I wanted to try it out on cloud implementations such as the Pivotal Cloud Foundry and AWS.
+Which was the point of originally starting to write this microservice...

 ### Using JWT for session management
 This demo app uses JWTs as the user's session token.
 In most cases this is now considered an